 What is Comfort Care?

-Our Comfort Care Palliative Program focuses on treating pain and relieving the symptoms that can accompany serious illness or injury.
+Our Comfort Care Palliative Program provides support and resources as needed for patients and families with serious illness or injury.

 Palliative care addresses each patient as a whole person including his or her physical comfort, emotional well-being, spirituality, confidence and dignity.
 Because family members are also involved in a person’s illness, the palliative care nurse practitioner supports and informs them as well.